Are you dangling a carrot to just meet a sales objective or are you addressing a pain point in your distribution and sales channel?

 They deal with buying and selling cycles, managing relationships and the expectations of their own customers amongst many other matters.
 All these influence their behaviour.
 Dangling a carrot is irrelevant, their minds are invested in many other things.

-So, I don’t think we are endlessly manipulable and predictable as ‘carrot-attraction-action’ suggests.
+People are not endlessly manipulable and predictable as ‘carrot-attraction-action’ suggests.
 It’s also quite disrespectful to think monkey see monkey do.

 Furthermore, if dangling a carrot made someone act in a business setting, then we would have no need to understand how our partner and client’s business work; nor define a pathway to attain goals and solve pain points that need to be addressed whilst trying to achieve them.
 If this is the case, then most problems would be solved by simply offering a carrot.